wilkofm/mini-project2/README.md

 What Do I Want To Make?

 A video game database, specifically based on Playstation 5 games.
 My PS5 game explorer is a one-page site where the user receives a card list of Playstation games with information such as genre, release year and popularity, with the ability to filter by those categories.
-When hovering over the cards, the user will also receive a description of the video game.
+When hovering over the cards, the user will also receive a description of the video game when clicking it.

 # Github